-Road Adventures written and illustrated by Nazli Tahvili.
+Road Adventures written, illustrated, and published by artist Nazli Tahvili.

 This ingenious picture book by author and illustrator Nazli Tahvili will ignite children's imaginations while bringing a dose of nostalgia to adult readers.